polarstreams/polar/docs/features/io/README.md

 # Modern I/O Techniques

-Internally, Barco uses a series of I/O-related techniques that make it both fast and lightweight, supporting high throughput and consistently low latency while keeping compute and memory resource utilization low.
+Internally, PolarStreams uses a series of I/O-related techniques that make it both fast and lightweight, supporting high throughput and consistently low latency while keeping compute and memory resource utilization low.

 ## Direct I/O

-Barco uses [Direct I/O][direct-io].
+PolarStreams uses [Direct I/O][direct-io].
 Direct I/O is a feature of the file system in which file reads and writes go directly from an application to the storage device, bypassing the Kernel page cache.

 Bypassing the page cache in our case allow us to use buffering and flush strategies tuned to the workload when writing